 4. Howard University

 The College of Nursing and Allied Health Sciences at Howard University provides one of the best nursing programs in Washington DC.
 Nursing students can choose from a Bachelor’s degree in Nursing, a Master of Science in Nursing, and a Post-Master’s certificate.
 There are three paths to the Howard BSN – Traditional, LPN to BSN, and RN to BSN.
 The Traditional BSN track is for freshmen and transfer students.
 If you are a Licensed Clinical Nurse, you can enter the LPN to BSN track.
-For licensed RN’s interested in earning a BSN, the online RN to BSN track is available.
-Finally, the graduate-level nursing programs are for RN’s interested in a Master’s degree in nursing.
+For licensed RNs interested in earning a BSN, the online RN to BSN track is available.
+Finally, the graduate-level nursing programs are for RNs to earn a master’s degree in nursing.
 There are two available programs.
 The first one is a traditional master’s track for becoming a Family Nurse Practitioner (FNP).
-The second track is an online Nurse Educator (NE) track that prepares registered nurses to teach in academic and clinical settings.
+And, the second track is an online Nurse Educator (NE) track.

 Founded in 1867, Howard University is a private research university comprising thirteen schools and colleges.
 Howard is also a federally chartered historically black college university (HBCU).
 In addition, the school offers more degree programs than any other HBCU in the nation.